kodaikawamura/kodaikawamura/index.md

 ## About Me

-I am an undergraduate student at Tokyo University of Science in Japan, graduating March 2025.
+I am an undergraduate student at Tokyo University of Science in Japan, graduating in March 2025.

+**I am looking for a Ph.D. program to join.
+Please feel free to reach out via email if interested!**

 ## Research Interests